-We currently have on file with the SEC a universal shelf registration statement which allows us to offer and sell registered common stock, preferred stock, debt securities, warrants and/or units from time to time pursuant to one or more offerings up to an aggregate of \$200 million, at prices and terms to be determined at the time of sale, subject to restrictions that may apply from time to time on our ability to utilize the shelf registration statement to sell more than one-third of the market value of our public float, meaning the aggregate market value of voting and non-voting common stock held by non-affiliates, in any trailing 12-month period.
+We currently have on file with the SEC a universal shelf registration statement which allows us to offer and sell registered common stock, preferred stock, debt securities, warrants and/or units from time to time pursuant to one or more offerings up to an aggregate of \$200 million, at prices and terms to be determined at the time of sale.
 In July 2021, we issued and sold 8,333,333 shares of common stock with aggregate gross proceeds of approximately \$50 million under this universal shelf registration statement.